 Follow these tips to minimise the risk of your cookies cracking.

-Ensure Proper Dough Moisture: Aim for a dough that is smooth and slightly tacky, but not overly wet or dry.
+Ensure Proper Dough Moisture: Aim for a dough that is smooth and slightly sticky, but not overly wet or dry.
 Adjust the moisture content by adding small amount of milk if the dough feels too dry, or incorporate a bit more flour if it’s too sticky.

 Gentle Handling: Avoid overworking the dough when shaping the cookies.
 Handle it gently to minimise stress on the dough, which can contribute to cracking during baking.